apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.ssl.wire_trace_server_name STRING NULL

    This specifies the server name for which wire_traces should be printed.
-This only works if traffic_server is built with TS_USE_TLS_SNI flag set to true.

 Client-Related Configuration
 ----------------------------